 The challenges you’re facing

 In the eighteenth century, an aspiring lawyer in New York State would have become an apprentice in law office.
-There he would copy a variety of legal documents, read legal treatises, and assist the lawyer with increasingly more complicated tasks.
+There he would have copied a variety of legal documents, read legal treatises, and assisted the lawyer with increasingly more complicated tasks.
 In the 1760s, the clerkship in New York lasted five years.
 In 1778, the New York State Supreme Court set the requirement at three years, to be followed by a bar examination.
 (Julius Goebel, Jr., introduction to Practical Proceedings in the Supreme Court of the State of New York, pp. 10-12: henceforth PP)

 On January 18, 1782, the New York State legislature passed a law aimed at would-be lawyers who had served in the military: “such young gentlemen who had directed their studies to the profession of the law but upon the breaking out of the present war had entered the army” (PP p. xii).
 These men would be allowed to take the bar exam without serving a three-year clerkship – but only until April 30, 1782.
 Hamilton submitted a petition for a six-month extension, and got to work.
 (Per Goebel in PP, citing 3 PAH 82; documents not located in Founders Archives.)

 Hamilton was not, in fact, among those who had “directed their studies to the profession of the law” before the Revolution.
 King’s College did not offer a course in law.
 But Hamilton’s writings during the Revolutionary War show that he had read many works on the law of nations (Goebel, PP p.
 13).
 So his main task in early 1782 was to become familiar with New York State’s convoluted laws: a mish-mash of a vast body of English precedents with an array of local statutes and court rulings.